mydiemho/rideOn/README.md

 To simulate car movement, I used a dataset of mobility traces of taxi cabs in San Francisco, USA provided by [CRAWDAD](http://crawdad.org/epfl/mobility/).

-To simulate user request, I used locations of businesses in San Francisco as check points.

 ![data](images/taxi_data.png)

+To simulate user request, I used businesses in San Francisco as check points.

 ![data](images/user_data.png)